solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_09_Connect_Query_Python.md

 Done.
 ```

-At this point, a successfully opened connection to Flexible Server was established, a table created (DDL), and CRUD operations performed (DML) against data in the table.
+At this point, a successfully opened connection to Flexible Server was established, a table was created (DDL), and CRUD operations were performed (DML) against data in the table.

 If a Python Virtual Environment was created, simply enter `deactivate` into the console to remove it.